FIVEYOUNGWOO/IEEE-802.11n-CSI-Camera-Synchronization-Toolkit/README.md

 # Project Members
 #### [Youngwoo Oh (M.S. student, Project leader from May 2023 to Feb.
 2024 (for 9 months))](https://ohyoungwoo.com/)
-- Integrated data fusion between WiFi signals and captured video from the router and cameras by developing these Linux toolkit codes.
+- Integrated data fusion between WiFi signals and captured video from the router and cameras by developing the [Linux toolkit codes](https://github.com/FIVEYOUNGWOO/IEEE-802.11n-CSI-Camera-Synchronization-Toolkit).
-- Responsible for data fusion, signal processing, and configuring the project's software and hardware.
-- Reproduced a Teacher-Student approach to robustly detect and track objects beyond walls and obstacles.
+- Responsible for data fusion and SW/HW configuration and Produced a Teacher-Student approach to detect and track objects beyond walls and obstacles.
-- Wrote papers for the [2024 Winter Conference on Korea Information and Communications Society (KICS)](https://conf.kics.or.kr/) titled "*Collection and Analysis of CSI in IEEE 802.11n Wireless LAN Environments for WiFi Signal-Based Human Mobility Detection (special session)*" and "*Design and Implementation of a Multi-Modal Learning Model for RF-Based Object Tracking Methods(recent results)*".
+- Wrote papers for the [2024 Winter Conference on Korea Information and Communications Society (KICS)](https://conf.kics.or.kr/) titled "*Collection and Analysis of CSI in IEEE 802.11n Wireless LAN Environments for WiFi Signal-Based Human Mobility Detection (special session)*" and "*Design and Implementation of a MultiModal Learning Model for RF-Based Object Tracking Methods (recent results)*".
+- Wrote 2023 and 2024 NRF R&D proposals related to this project.
+Our team plans to "*multiple edge-based multimodal federated learning approaches*" to expand this project with [Prof. Ramesh Rao](https://scholar.google.co.kr/citations?user=l-WGj3AAAAAJ&hl=ko&oi=ao) from [Qualcomm institue](https://qi.ucsd.edu/about/leadership/).
+- Expect to extend the federated-multimodal approach get benefit from a diversity of data-paired samples, training efficiency, and zero-configuration on similar scenarios and space.
+Suggested our future work and planning such as cloud-edge architecture-based federated multimodal learning, multiple Teacher-Student network AI modeling, and computing board-based edge device configuration to our team, where we considered a [UP Squared board](https://up-board.org/up/specifications/)-based edge devices, which it can support a compatible Intel WiFi LAN 5300.

 #### [Jungtae Kang (Undergraduate student, Project follower)](https://kangjeongtae.com/)
 - Supporting the generation of CSI samples and Camera images.